xcat2/xcat-core/xCAT-test/README.md

 Shell behavior should not be tested by Perl tests that grep shell source.
 Put those tests under `xCAT-test/bats` instead.

-`dhcptest` is the odd one out: its Python unit tests and `dhcptest validate` run offline like the others, but its point is the third column -- driving real DHCP transactions on a provisioning NIC and asserting on what came back.
-It talks to the server only over the wire, so it is agnostic to which DHCP implementation is answering and to xCAT itself.
+`blackboxtest` is the odd one out: its Python unit tests and `blackboxtest validate` run offline like the others, but its point is the third column -- asking a management node what a booting node asks (DHCP, DNS, TFTP, HTTP, xcatd) and asserting on the answers.
+It talks to the services only as a client, so it does not depend on which DHCP server answers or on the xCAT database.

-See `unit/README.md`, `bats/README.md` and `dhcptest/README.md` for the
+See `unit/README.md`, `bats/README.md` and `blackboxtest/README.md` for the
 detailed rules for each suite.